 As children many of us have seriously injured our legs, be it a twisted ankle or a broken femur.
-Afterwards, we have to move about on crutches as our legs heal.
-Crutches are necessary to help our injury heal.
-Once the cast is off, however, our legs are withered and an act as simple as walking to fridge for some milk becomes very difficult.
-Indeed, we are tempted to use the crutches, as our ability to move with them is far more efficient than it is as we hobble about on our atrophied limb.
-Ultimately, we must ditch the crutches in order to recover our ability to walk normally.
-Otherwise, though we may be consummate crutch walkers, we’ll always move about in a compromised fashion.
+Afterwards, we had to move about on crutches as our legs healed.
+Crutches are necessary to help an injury heal.
+Once the cast is off, however, our legs are withered, and an act as simple as walking to the fridge for some milk becomes very difficult.
+Indeed, we are tempted to use the crutches, as our ability to move with them is far more efficient than to hobble about on our atrophied limb.
+Ultimately, though, we must ditch the crutches in order to recover our ability to walk normally.
+Otherwise, though we may be consummate crutch users, we’ll always move in a compromised fashion.

 The GRE RC Passage

-Underlining the passage, or as is the case with the computer-based test taking notes, is an inefficient means of attacking a timed reading passage on the GRE.
-You may become relatively adept at it, but in doing so you are robbing yourself of a more effective means of doing a passage: active reading.
+Underlining words in the passage or taking notes are inefficient means of attacking a timed reading passage on the GRE.
+You may become relatively adept at it, but, in doing so, you are robbing yourself of a more effective means of approaching a passage: active reading.
 Also, becoming a better note taker does not necessarily make you a better active reader.
-If anything, the more you rely on the note taking method, the harder it will be to break the habit.
+If anything, the more you rely on the note-taking method, the harder it will be to break the habit.

-By now, you should be able to tell that underlining/note taking is similar to the crutches.
-It works, but in a diminished sense, when you compare it to the far more effective active reading.
-As you guessed, active reading represents the training wheels, and ultimately, when you become adept at it, the bicycle.
+By now you should be able to tell that underlining/note taking is similar to the crutches.
+It works, but it’s not as effective as active reading.
+As you guessed, active reading is like walking without the crutches, or riding without the training wheels.

 Here is a post I wrote for our GMAT blog on active reading.
 It pertains 100% to the GRE Reading Comprehension.
 That is, whenever you see GMAT RC passage just substitute GRE RC passage.
 I highly recommend checking it out for more tips!